Liouvillian recursion method for the electronic Green's function: Model

 The Hubbard Hamiltonian is

-where $r$ is a position on the plaquette, $\sigma \in \{\uparrow,\downarrow\}$ is the spin index, $t$ is the hop amplitude, $U$ the on-site Hubbard interaction and $\mu$ the chemical potential. $t\equiv 1$ defines the energy scale.
-We will consider the intermediate coupling regime $U=4$ and at half-filling $\mu = \tfrac{U}{2}$.
+where $r$ is a position on the plaquette, $\sigma \in \{\uparrow,\downarrow\}$ is the spin index, $t$ is the hopping amplitude, $U$ the on-site Hubbard interaction and $\mu$ the chemical potential. $t\equiv 1$ defines the energy scale.
+We will consider the intermediate coupling regime $U=4$ at half-filling $\mu = \tfrac{U}{2}$.
 In this particular realization, all four sites are equivalent, and the model is spin symmetric.
-Due to the model finiteness, no phase transition can happen and no symmetry can be broken spontaneously.
-Thus, we make use of all available symmetry: it is enough to compute the Green's function elements at $r=(0,0)$ and $r'\in[(0,0),(0,1),(1,1)]$ and only for one spin population to reconstruct the Green's function in its entirety.
+Due to the model finite size, no phase transition can happen and no symmetry can be broken spontaneously.
+Thus, we make use of all available symmetries: it is enough to compute the Green function elements at $r=(0,0)$ and $r'\in[(0,0),(0,1),(1,1)]$ and only for one spin polarisation to reconstruct the Green function in its entirety.

 The complete Hilbert space for this model has size $4^4=256$.
 Consequently, commonly available linear algebra implementations are good enough to compute results in very little time for this particular model.
 Here we use numpy to perform the numerical computations.
-For this problem, we perform full diagonalization of the plaquette Hamiltonian $\mathbf{H}$ and compute the density matrix $\rho = \tfrac{\mathrm{exp}(-\beta \mathbf{H})}{\mathrm{Tr}(\mathrm{exp}(-\beta \mathbf{H}))}$.
-The scalar product eq.~\eqref{eq:fermion_scalar_product} is used to compute the retarded Green's function eq.~\eqref{eq:fermion_green}.
+For this problem, we perform full diagonalization of the plaquette Hamiltonian $\mathbf{H}$ and compute the density matrix

+The scalar product ~\eqref{eq:fermion_scalar_product} is used to compute the retarded Green function ~\eqref{eq:fermion_green}.
 Much more care and efforts would be needed to tackle larger finite models with this category of methods.
 Indeed, the cost of manipulating operators in a given Hilbert space is comparable to that of manipulating a state in a system twice the size and full diagonalization of the problem Hamiltonian is not practical for only slightly larger problems.